 Guava actually has more vitamin C than oranges which is great for the immune system.
 But it also has more benefits like improving digestion because of the high fiber contents and it can help you to de-stress due to the magnesium.
 Guava is also packed with antioxidants, iron, potassium, vitamin A and calcium.

-All these nutrients have various health benefits, which include fertility (and it’s good for pregnant ladies!), regulating metabolism, skin health, eye health.
-It is heart healthy because it lowers the bad cholesterol and regulates blood pressure, and it is a brain booster because of vitamin B3 and B6.
+All these nutrients have various health benefits, which include fertility (and it's good for pregnant ladies!), regulating metabolism, skin health, and eye health.
+It is heart-healthy because it lowers the bad cholesterol and regulates blood pressure, and it is a brain booster because of vitamins B3 and B6.
 All in all, it sounds like magic in a fruit.

-Do you peel a guava?
+Do you peel guava?
 How to cut it

 Making guava juice

-When I’m eating guava, I like to make it into juice.
-You can peel it, like I prefer to, chop it into pieces and add to your blender along with water (or coconut water).
+When I'm eating guava, I like to make it into juice.
+You can peel it like I prefer to, chop it into pieces and add it to your blender along with water (or coconut water).
 You need a lot of water to make it liquid enough to blend, although it may vary depending on how powerful your blender is.
-I found that 1 1/3 cup water is perfect to blend one guava.
+I found that 1 ⅓ cup of water is perfect to blend in one guava.

 When making guava juice, it's important to not over-blend because that may grind the guava seeds which can turn your juice bitter.
 So blending for 30 seconds should be just the right amount.
 Now strain this mixture through a cheesecloth or fine-mesh sieve and you've got yourself lovely guava juice!